Mishieck/parawait/docs/quick-start.md

 ## Introduction

-In this guide we are going to look at some examples of how to use We are going to use A CDN to for this guide.
+This an introductory guide to AwaitAll.
+We are going to look at how to install and use AwaitAll.

 ## Installation